lomorage/homepage/content/installation.md

 ## 3. Setup

-The first step is to setup the Lomorage service.
+The first step is to set up the Lomorage service.

 ### Windows